Teenvan/wait-free-simulation/README.md

 CAS(head, 0x1, 0x2)
     -> Succeed if A is still at the head
-    -> fail if A is no longer at the head (maybe due to the insertion from another thread)
+    -> fail if A is no longer at the head (maybe due to the insertion from another thread), because B.next would need to be different.

+However, there is a possibilty of a problem.

+Imagine someone else meanwhile

+insert C (@0x3); C.next = 0x1

+CAS(head, 0x1, 0x3)

+Now lets imagine someone removes A

+remove A

+CAS(C.next, 0x1, 0x0)

+Now if someone inserts a node D

+insert D (@0x1); and D.next = 0x3

+C is at the head

+CAS(head, 0x3, 0x1)

+So the final LL

+head -> D -> C -> .

+and now ...

+insert of B continues.

+CAS(head, 0x1, 0x2)

+head -> B -> A(@0x1) actually D(@0x1) -> C(@0x3)

+Even though the last CAS happened to succeed since the values were same, but the thing we are pointing aren't really the same.

 ## References
 1. [Full length Paper](http://cs.technion.ac.il/~erez/Papers/wf-simulation-full.pdf)